papampi/braiins-os/README.md

 the firmware on running miner or for initial factory NAND programming.
 For system upgrade use standard firmware tarball which can be loaded with help of web interface or with LEDE *sysupgrade* utility.

-If you use standard braiins image than following commands can be used for upgrading to the latest firmware:
+If you use standard braiins image then the following commands can be used for upgrading to the latest firmware:

 ```bash
 # download latest packages from feeds server